tqwhite/js-lightning/README.md

 In addition to request and response, each dynamic page is provided with a system object that contains utilities and other system access tools including any site specific configuration and utility elements.

-The simplest use case is when js-lightning is invoked with a path to docRoot containing no ‘systemConfig.ini’.
-In this case, js-lightning serves the contents of that directory on the default port 7000.
+The simplest use case is when jsLightning is invoked with a path to docRoot containing no ‘systemConfig.ini’.
+In this case, jsLightning serves the contents of that directory on the default port 7000.
 New files added to the directory do not require a restart.

 If a systemConfig.ini is present, it is parsed and made available to each page.
 Any parameter specified with a command line flag (eg, -\-port) can be specified in systemConfig.ini.
 It can also be used for custom parameters.
 The entire systemParameters object is provided to dynamic pages.